Have Questions?

 Open Arms Adoptions’ families have all been through a homestudy with social worker interviews, home visits and thorough background checks.

-All approved parents will complete a family book with information about their ages, occupations, physical description, hobbies, interests, etc. It also explains what religion they plan to raise the baby in and what type of relationship they hope to have with you as the child’s birth parent.
+All approved parents will complete a family book with information about their family, hobbies, interests, etc. It also explains what type of relationship they hope to have with you as the child’s birth parent.
+Most moms choose to meet the family as well and this can help to answer a lot of questions.

-If this process becomes overwhelming to you and you truly do not want to make this decision yourself, this is a choice that our administrator and social workers can make on your behalf.
-Your social worker would talk with you about the things that are most important to you in a family for your child and Open Arms Adoptions would respect and honor those wishes to the best of our ability.
+If this process becomes overwhelming to you and you truly do not want to make this decision yourself, this is a choice that we can make for you.
+Your social worker will talk with you about the things that are most important to you in a family for your child and Open Arms Adoptions would respect and honor those wishes to the best of our ability.

 You can choose the the name on the child’s original birth certificate or you can work with the adoptive family to choose a name together.